April 28, 2020

 If new solutions emerge that can provide for more students to be tested at a time, we will definitely explore them.
 In the meantime, CASAS encourages programs to try out remote testing on a small high priority sample of students in order to develop the capacity and flexibility to administer tests remotely in conjunction with distance learning now and in the future.

-To view the recording of the April 22nd CASAS webinar on remote testing, click here.
+April 22nd CASAS webinar on remote testing recording.

 Follow these links to view previous updates on this topic: